LevinJ/scan_matching_localization/README.md

 ## Reflection

 Using lidar to localize a vehicle is a fun project to work on.
-There are a few points, in hindsight, worth point out.
+There are a few points, in hindsight, worth pointing out.

 1. Setting up Carla on my local computer and make sure that it behaves the same as Udacity workplace takes a bit time, as I am not sure if any custom commands has been run on Udacity workspace to change default Carla server configurations.
 2. I think the Udacity starter code may have a small bug, in that it calcuates pose error before applying scan matching.
 As a result, we are comparing ground truth pose with last scan matching estimation, instead of current scan matching estimation.